cotobadesign/cotoba-agent-oss-docs/source/rst/Template_Tags.rst

     :widths: 10,10,5,75

     "service","String","No","The service name of the custom external service."
-    "botid","String","No","The bot name published on the Dialog Platform."
+    "botid","String","No","The bot ID published on the Dialog Platform."

 * Use case